 Advertising cookies may be used to build a profile of your interests and show you relevant adverts on other sites.
 They do not store directly personal information, but work by uniquely identifying your browser and internet device.
 If you do not allow these cookies, you will still see ads, but they won't be tailored to your interests.

-The university has a careers service which postgraduate students are welcome to use.
+The university has a careers service that postgraduate students are welcome to use.
 Here you will be able to book interviews with a careers advisor, as well as coaching appointments to help prepare you for your future job hunt.
 Throughout the year, a number of workshops and seminars are organised to inspire and help you, something which many of the students mentioned positively in their reviews.

 Online, there are step-by-step guides for CV help, as well as interview tips, advice on networking with employers and information on where to look to find a job.
-There is also the Internship Hub, which posts current vacancies from businesses in the local area, as well as a Jobshop for part time work and volunteering opportunities.
+There is also the Internship Hub, which posts current vacancies from businesses in the local area, as well as a Jobshop for part-time work and volunteering opportunities.
 If you are thinking of starting your own business after graduating, the Startup support initiative will be able to offer you advice.

 University of Glasgow students on Postgraduate Search say:

 “Supervisors have recommended non-academic and career development opportunities and initiatives - conference organisations, public engagement opportunities, supported funding opportunities and internship applications.
 The university has initiatives in place to encourage skills development through workshops and extra-curricular opportunities.”